 please contact us.

 Christmas Food Hampers & Toys

 At Christmas, through the generous support of many donors and the money collected

 in the City Centre and at supermarkets while we play carols, we are able to provide

 food hampers and gifts of toys for families in need who have been referred to us

-The number of recipients of these Christmas gifts has trebled over the last 5 years.
+The number of recipients of these Christmas gifts has more than doubled over the last 5 years.